lightbend/lightbend-orchestration-docs/src/main/paradox/building.md

 To publish your applications to a Docker Registry, you'll need to configure your build and authenticate to the registry.

-1. For each project, set the `dockerRepository` sbt Setting.
+1. For each project, set the `dockerRepository` sbt setting.
 For example:
 ```scala
 dockerRepository := "my-docker-registry.bintray.io"
 ```